Parents’ Guide to Children’s Oral Health in School Years

 - Positive reviews/community feedback (23% of respondents)

 Dr. Kami Hoss, founder of The Super Dentists, Howard Healthcare Academy & Acceledontics, is one of the foremost experts on pediatric dental and orthodontic care.
-Dr. Hoss’s website is a comprehensive resource of oral healthcare knowledge, interviews and articles, social media posts, and everything else you’d like to know about oral healthcare.
-As Dr. Hoss’s above study and statistics shows, he is keenly aware of the strong links between oral healthcare and overall well being.
+If you’re interested in learning more about your children’s oral health in school years and after, Dr. Hoss’s website is a comprehensive resource of oral healthcare knowledge.
+You’ll find interviews and articles, social media posts, and a variety of articles and helpful resources to help you support your kids’ oral healthcare (and your own!).
+As Dr. Hoss’s above study and the resulting statistics show, he is keenly aware of the strong links between oral healthcare and overall well being.

-Read more about what parents may not know about their children’s dental health in the first part of this series- Getting Started.
+Read more about what parents may not know about their children’s early oral health in the first part of this series—Getting Started.